the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - Create a reporting guideline for any question, concern or breach of Code of Conduct
 - Describe how you intend to create an inclusive event, for example, will there be a sign language interpreter or live transcription
 - Create one single location for all the information (like an A-to-Z) regarding the events
-- Host a few community calls in different stages of planning to involve the audience in the process
+- Host a few communities calls in different stages of planning to involve the audience in the process
 - Invite volunteers who can help you troubleshoot some specific issues
-- Allow flexibility for the participants to join the call from anywhere
+- Allow flexibility for the participants to join the call from anywhere (including from home)
-  - Clearly communicate if the event can be attended with pets or children, when attending from home
   - Clearly state what are the size limits for the groups that join remotely (or if individual participation is preferred even when joining from the same location)

 ### Communication channel